Experimental Mode

 Pros:

-- CA deduplication — comment-only edits don’t trigger rebuilds
+go list - CA deduplication is always on — comment-only edits don’t trigger rebuilds

 Cons: